ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 | [XML](#xml) | ✗ | ✔ |
 | [CapnProto](#capnproto) | ✔ | ✗ |

+You can control some format processing parameters by the ClickHouse settings.
+For more information read the [Settings](../operations/settings/settings.md) section.

 ## TabSeparated {#tabseparated}

 In TabSeparated format, data is written by row.
 Each row contains values separated by tabs.
 Each value is follow by a tab, except the last value in the row, which is followed by a line feed.
 Strictly Unix line feeds are assumed everywhere.
 The last row also must contain a line feed at the end.
 Values are written in text format, without enclosing quotation marks, and with special characters escaped.